Facilitating Improvement

 However, there are some concerning aspects to these everyday meetings.

-Surveys have shown that employees find meetings one of the biggest time-wasters at work, and many feel overwhelmed by the number of meetings they have to attend.
+Surveys have shown that employees find meetings to be one of the biggest time-wasters at work, and many feel overwhelmed by the number of meetings they have to attend.

 When you start looking at the big picture, the non-productive aspects of meetings can cause dramatic losses in productivity....billions of dollars per year on the global stage.

-And perhaps the biggest paradox of all...whilst most of us complain about too many meetings, very little is done to address the problem.
+And the paradox is that whilst most of us complain about too many meetings, very little is done to address the problem.
+I think its time to change that position.

 The FRIED EGG ANALOGY